omar-florez/scratch_mlp/docs/index.md

 A neural network is a clever arrangement of linear and non-linear modules.
 When we choose and connect them wisely, we have a powerful tool to approximate any mathematical function.
 For example one that separates classes with a non-linear decision boundary.
 A topic that is not always explained in depth, despite of its intuitive and modular nature, is the back-propagation technique responsible for updating trainable parameters.
-Let’s explore this to see the internal functioning of a neural network using LEGO pieces as a modular analogy, one brick at a time.
+Let’s explore this algorithm to see the internal functioning of a neural network using LEGO pieces as a modular analogy, one brick at a time.

 The below figure depicts some of the Math used for training a neural network.
 We will make sense of this during this article.
 The reader may find interesting that a neural network is a stack of modules with different purposes: